decloudf/faucet-bot/.github/ISSUE_TEMPLATE/crust-profit-ark-test-token-application---.md

 ---

-### Test token apply rules
-1. Put your chain address in title like `5GNJqTPyNqANBkUVMN1LPPrxXnFouWXoe2wNSmmEoLctxiZY`
+1. Put your chain address in title like '5GNJqTPyNqANBkUVMN1LPPrxXnFouWXoe2wNSmmEoLctxiZY';
-2. Bot will send you 100 CRUs
+2. Bot will send you 100 CRUs each application;
-3. 1 github account can create at most 10 applications
+3. 1 github account can create at most 10 applications;